-Susan Turner was the director of the Children’s programme and she helped me through that final year and ultimately steered me towards becoming a volunteer at the Osteopathic Centre for Children in London (OCC).
+Susan Turner was the director of the Children’s programme and she helped me through that final year and ultimately steered me towards becoming a volunteer at the Osteopathic Centre for Children in London – a centre of world renown (OCC).

 The OCC was an amazing experience working alongside other volunteers, some of whom were “top of the tree” practitioners.
 If ever there was a baptism of fire it was here; the days were long and the miriad of conditions was incredible.
 We saw conditions and situations that rarely ever present in practice, yet these were daily occurences at the OCC.